 Conclusion

 If you are a fellow nature and outdoors lover visiting Sri Lanka, you will love the Sinharaja Rainforest.
-The hotels near the forest are good, the variety of wildlife is fantastic and the guides are knowledgeable, and most of them speak good English.
+The hotels near the forest are good, the variety of wildlife is fantastic, the guides are knowledgeable, and most speak good English.

 I hope this travel guide helped plan your visit to the Sinharaja Forest.
 If you need further information, please leave a comment.